StefanE/AkkAeron/README.md

 - Communication direction => Both
 - Aeron network driver => Embedded
 - Aeron driver strategy => BackOffIdleStrategy more to come...
+- Aeron pooling numbers - adjusting based on load (some clever way)

 ##Decision guide on which communication scheme to use from AKKA